EmBitz/EBlink-scripts/README.md

 - Integrated target stack frame UNWIND in case of exception with message box popup in windows.
 - GDB (**MultiCore**) server with flash caching, with EmBitz live variables/expression support!
 - Full Semi-hosting support
+- Target voltage CLI override (e.g. 3 wire debugging or clone probes)
 - Execute (user) script functions from CLI e.g. option bytes reading/writing etc.
 - Execute (user) script functions from GDB terminal with the "monitor exec_script" command e.g. Special setups on GDB connect or on user request during runtime.
-- Supports Hotplug current Embitz 2.0 (monitor command "IsRunning" for target state query)
+- Supports Hotplug current Embitz 2.x (monitor command "IsRunning" for target state query)
 - Inplace memory (flash or ram) modifications of any length byte array from the command line (e.g. serials or checksum programming)
 - Any length byte array memory reading also on running target from the command line (automated testing)
 - **MultiCore** Core control (halt, reset and resume) from the command line (automated testing)